laseq/wdi-project-4-client/README.md

   end
 end
 ```
-**Code snippet of the Group model's relationship with User and the Request join table:**
+**The Group model's relationship with User and the Request join table:**

 ```
 class Group < ApplicationRecord